Xrysnow/MyChromaDevice/README.md

 # MyChromaDevice

-This program recieves Chroma parameters and apply it to a device.
+This program recieves backlight parameters from `ChromaEmulator` and apply it to a device.

 ## Note